yhif/deploy-codeigniter4-vercel/README.md

 # CodeIgniter 4 Application Starter

+## Deployment Guide

+For detailed instructions on how to deploy this application to Vercel, please see our [Deployment Guide](deploy-codeigniter4-vercel.md).

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.